What Is a Perennial?

 Curious about the difference between annuals and perennials?
-Here's the 411 on what it means to be a perennial plant.
+Here's what it means to be a perennial plant.

 You see the word perennial on plant tags and on garden web sites, but what is a perennial?
 The meaning of perennial is living for a long time.
 That’s what perennial plants do.
 They grow back every year, season after season.
 You only plant them once, saving money on your garden budget.
 Someone once said that friends don't let friends plant annuals.
 That's harsh, but you have to love a plant that needs so little from you.